The secret to success

 All IVF drugs used to stimulate egg growth focus only on FSH and LH.

 IVF treatment does not address low AMH problems.
 To date, research is not even trying to find a way to do so.
-This is why doctors gloss over the problem saying, “there is no cure, nothing can really help.”
+This is why doctors gloss over the issue, saying, “there is no cure, nothing can help.”
 Regards women are still advised to rush into IVF with a ‘before it is too late’ warning.

 No gambler would put their money down on such a long shot, yet many people will.